Water quality issues

 What's been done

-The U.S. Environmental Protection Agency (EPA) approved the TMDL in 2016.
-The City of Bellingham and Whatcom county have a budget and timeline to implement the TMDL in 50 years, and a written enforcement process that allows residents to confirm how codes are being enforced.
+EPA approved the Lake Whatcom TMDL in 2016.
+The City of Bellingham and Whatcom County have a budget and timeline to implement the TMDL in 50 years, and a written enforcement process that allows residents to confirm how codes are being enforced.

 Status of the project